Update: 15 November 2018

 Our view on interest rates and foreign exchange rates:

-In line with its recent communication, we expect the ECB to taper its Asset Purchase Programmes after September 2018 and to end it in December 2018.
-The first step towards policy rate normalisation will only be taken well after the end of QE (quantitative easing), which is likely to be in the second half of 2019 at the earliest.
-In the meantime, we expect the Fed to carry out two more rate hikes in 2018 each time by 25 basis points.
-Consequently, we believe that the US dollar strength against the euro will continue in the short term, as it will benefit from short-term interest rate support arising from the persistent monetary policy divergence.
-Towards the end of 2018, however, the euro will probably start appreciating again.
-Given the low-inflation environment and still highly accommodating monetary policy of the ECB, German long-term bond yields are expected to rise only modestly in the period ahead.
-Unlike the dovish stance of the ECB, the Czech National Bank has been tightening its monetary policy during the past few months and is expected to continue doing so in 2018 given the buoyant Czech growth and inflation environment.
-We forecast one more rate hike for this year in the Czech Republic, which would bring the repo rate to 1.50% by the end of 2018.
-As a result, we expect the Czech currency to appreciate moderately to 25.50 Czech koruna per euro by the end of 2018.
+In line with its recent communication, we expect the ECB to end its Asset Purchase Programmes in December 2018.
+The first step towards policy rate normalisation will only be taken several months after the end of QE (quantitative easing), which is likely to be in September 2019.
+In the meantime, we expect the Fed to carry out one more rate hike this year while its balance sheet rundown continues as planned.
+We expect the Fed rate cycle to peak at 3.375% at the end of 2019.
+Consequently, we believe that the US dollar will continue strengthening against the euro in the short run, as it benefits from short-term interest rate support arising from persistent monetary policy divergence.
+On a somewhat longer-term horizon, however, the euro will probably start appreciating again.
+Despite the flight to quality and safe-haven effects, persistent excess liquidity, the sustained German budget surplus, relatively subdued European (core) inflation and still highly accommodating monetary policy of the ECB, German long-term bond yields are expected to rise in the period ahead, albeit only modestly.
+Unlike the dovish stance of the ECB, the Czech National Bank has been tightening its monetary policy in the light of a buoyant Czech growth and inflation environment.
+Given these favourable conditions, the Czech currency is expected to appreciate by the end of 2019.
+We expect two more increases in the policy rate before the end of 2020 in the Czech Republic.

 Our view on economic growth:

-The European economic environment remains attractive.
-Although growth has slowed down somewhat compared to 2017, it remains above trend.
-Growth has probably already peaked, but we are still optimistic about the years to come.
-Persistently decreasing unemployment rates, with even growing labour shortages in some European economies, combined with gradually rising wage inflation will continue to support private consumption.
-Moreover, also investments will remain an important growth driver.
-The main element that could impede European economic sentiment and growth remains the risk of further economic de-globalisation, including an escalation of trade conflicts.
+European economic conditions remain attractive, although we believe that the growth peak is behind us.
+Persistently decreasing unemployment rates, with growing labour shortages even arising in some European economies, combined with gradually rising wage inflation will continue to support private consumption.
+Moreover, investments will remain an important driver of growth.
+The main elements that could impede European economic sentiment and growth remain the risk of further economic de-globalisation, including an escalation of trade conflicts, Brexit and political turmoil in Italy.

 At present, a number of items are considered to constitute the main challenges for the financial sector.
-Regulatory uncertainty remains a dominant theme for the sector (even though the ‘Basel IV’ agreement in December has brought some clarification as regards future capital requirements), as does enhanced consumer protection.
+Regulatory risk remains a dominant theme for the sector (even though the ‘Basel IV’ agreement in December 2017 has brought some clarification as regards future capital requirements), as does enhanced consumer protection.
 Another ongoing challenge remains the low interest rate environment, combined with the increased risk of asset bubbles.
-The financial sector also faces the potential systemic consequences of political and financial developments like Brexit or protectionist measures in the US, which will have an impact on the European economy.
+The financial sector also faces the potential systemic consequences of political and financial developments like Brexit, the Italian budget discussions or protectionist measures in the US, which will have an impact on the European economy.
 Technology used in the financial industry is an additional challenge for the business model of traditional financial institutions.
 Finally, cyber risk has become one of the main threats during the past few years, not just for the financial sector, but for the economy as a whole.

 For more detailed analyses and data, please refer to Economic Research & Analyses.